E-commerce

 The role of performance

-CRO is important even with little traffic
+CRO is important even with low traffic

-What it enables with low volume
+What it enables with little volume

-• Avoid redesigns driven by personal taste.
+• Avoid redesigns driven by taste.

 Why this matters for CRO

-2. It reduces poorly profitable acquisition spending.
+2. It reduces poorly optimized acquisition spending.

 3. It improves the customer experience.